 When will payment values be finalized and implemented?

 The AMA/Specialty Society RVS Update Committee (RUC) recommendations were submitted to the Center for Medicare & Medicaid Services (CMS) in February 2026 and are available for download (PDF).
-CMS will review these recommendations, as well as other data, and propose the relative values for these services in July 2026 with their proposed rule followed by a 60-day comment period.
-The final values will be published in early November 2026 and implemented Jan.
+CMS released the Medicare Physician Payment Schedule (MFS) Proposed Rule on July 14, 2026, followed by a 60-day comment period.
+CMS has proposed relative values for these services.
+CMS will release the Final Rule in early November with implementation starting Jan.
 1, 2027.

 How is antepartum care reported under the new structure?